ABVenu/toassess/problemStatement.md

 * Soft delete behavior

 Schemas must be structured to support efficient queries and aggregation-based analytics.
+* For all the routes, provide proper status code and josn
 ---

 ## **Backend Functional Requirements**